jedisct1/libsodium.js/README.md

 the symbols from the original library.
 This includes undocumented, untested, deprecated, low-level and easy to misuse functions.

+The `crypto_pwhash_*` function set is also only included in the Sumo version.
+The high amount of heap memory (allocated after loading) required by these functions may not be desirable when they are not being used.

-It is slightly larger than the standard version, and should be used only if you really need the extra symbols it provides.
+The sumo version is slightly larger than the standard version, and should be used only if you really need the extra symbols it provides.

 ### Compilation